-Eran serves as Jewish Studies Coordinator and teaches Hebrew language and Jewish Studies, grades 4-6.
+Eran serves as Jewish Studies Coordinator and teaches Hebrew language and Jewish Studies, grade 6.
 Born and raised in Israel, Eran began his professional career as an organizational and occupational psychologist evaluating educational systems and instruction, both in Israel and abroad.
 A former tank commander in the IDF, Eran is now passionate about being a Jewish Educator in Columbus, and promotes the love of learning with all his soul and all his might.
 Eran devotes countless hours to offering every one of his students a fully experiential, personally relevant, and intellectually rigorous Jewish education.
 He has developed numerous creative pedagogical and curricular resources, many of which have been featured in workshops in Columbus and beyond.
 Eran regularly incorporates creative play into his teaching methods and, accordingly has amassed an impressive collection of masks and costumes to engage his learners in new and exciting ways all the time.
 He was awarded the Grinspoon-Steinhardt Award for Excellence in Jewish Education and the Lasday Jewish Educator of the Year Award (2010).
 Eran is a founding member of the National Association of Teachers of Hebrew and is involved with developing and sharing educational materials across the field of North American Jewish day schooling.
 Eran is also active in the Jewish life of Columbus, serving on the steering committee of the Partnership Together Program (a program connecting Kfar Saba, Israel, and the Columbus Jewish communities), offering B’nai Mitzvah instruction, chanting Torah at a variety of synagogues, conducting children’s programs, serving and leading on community holiday planning committees, and acting in local community theater.
 Eran especially enjoys hosting friends in his home for meaningful Shabbat and holiday meals.

 Kerry Selfinger – Front Office Assistant